ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 : An Attester Identity MAY be a unique identity, it MAY be included in a zero-knowledge proof (ZKP), or it MAY be part of a group signature.

-Attestation Evidence:

-: Evidence MUST be a set of well-formatted and well-protected Claims that an Attester can create and convey to a Verifier in a temper-evident manner.

-: Evidence MUST include an indicator about its Freshness that can be understood by a Verifier.

 Attestation Evidence Authenticity:

 : Attestation Evidence MUST be correct and authentic.

-: Attestation Evidence, in order to provide proof of authenticity, SHOULD be cryptographically associated with an identity document (e.g. an X.509 certificate or trusted key material), or SHOULD include a correct and unambiguous and stable reference to an accessible identity document.
+: Attestation Evidence, in order to provide proofs of authenticity, SHOULD be cryptographically associated with an identity document (e.g. an X.509 certificate or trusted key material), or SHOULD include a correct and unambiguous and stable reference to an accessible identity document.

 Authentication Secret: